oriuminc/vagrant-ariadne/README.md

 using a [Vagrant plugin called vbguest][vagrant-vbguest], which will handle copying this package into any VM that is out of date.
 <a name="note-gcc-installer" />
-* Xcode should also work, although it will not always be fully tested.
+* Xcode should also work (as opposed to just the OXS GCC installer), although it will not always be fully tested.
 * For example.rb (which might be temporary), the default password is set to "admin" during site-install.
 Also, while the local site can send mail to actual email addresses, the default email for admin is set to vagrant@localhost, so that any sent mail will be readable at /var/mail/vagrant in the VM.
-This default is mainly to prevent site-install errorsm, and can be edited on the Drupal's user page for the admin.
+This default is mainly to prevent site-install errors, and can be edited on the Drupal's user page for the admin.
 * Several configuration settings can be tweaked in the `config/config.yml`: `project`, `basebox`, `memory`, `cpu_count`.
 Alternatively, any one of these can also be set on the command line while running vagrant commands, and the values will be written into `config.yml`.
-For example: `memory=2000 cpu_count=4 bundle exec vagrant reload` will reload the VM using 4 cores and with 2GB of RAM.
+For example: `memory=2000 cpu_count=4 vagrant reload` will reload the VM using 4 cores and with 2GB of RAM.
 * Several baseboxes that are presumed to work for Ariadne are available for use: `lucid32` & `lucid64`.
 (More may be added to